So, you have decided to upgrade your tires for both on and off-road driving, but how will you know which is the best for your Ford F150 trucks?

 Sidewalls play a part in durability.
 They protect the tire’s interior and increase longevity.
 Thicker sidewalls mean sharp objects can’t enter.

 The thickness also increases shock and vibration absorption.
 Off-road driving requires it more than any other.
+That’s why, the supermoto tires all have amazing sidewall.

 The speed rating of a tire is the speed limit.
 After the vehicle passes the speed limit, the tires start heating up and become unstable.
 And all that heat increases tread wear.

-Heat Diffusion Technology
+Why Heat Diffusion Technology Is Important

 The size of your tires is determined by the wheel’s outer diameter in inches.
 You’ll find different tire size conversion guides to know your size requirement.
 And you need to count how many tires you’re going to use, and also the add-in wheel size.